Conveyor belt for agriculture

 The structural design of a conveyor belt for agriculture typically includes a frame, transmission, drive rollers, driven rollers, tensioning device, conveyor belt body, and cleaning device.
 The frame is typically constructed of carbon steel or stainless steel, ensuring both strength and rust resistance.
 Conveyor belts are generally flat, but can also be designed with corrugated sidewalls or cross-plates to prevent material from slipping, depending on crop needs.
 The drive system consists of a motor, reducer, and coupling to ensure stable power output.
 To accommodate the proneness of agricultural products to dirt and juice, conveyor belt surfaces are often designed to be wear-resistant, waterproof, and non-slip.
 Cleaners and flushing lines are also installed at key locations for easy maintenance and sanitation.
 Some high-end equipment also features automatic speed regulation and angle adjustment mechanisms, ensuring efficient operation in various harvesting and storage scenarios.

-What materials are available for conveyor belts for agriculture?
+What materials are available for conveyor belt for agriculture?

 PVC conveyor belts: Lightweight, grease-resistant, and corrosion-resistant, commonly used in fruit and vegetable sorting and packaging.